-Foley Freeman provides sophisticated legal representation in all aspects of divorce, including property division.
-Dividing assets and debts acquired during a marriage can be a stressful and difficult task.
-We work to protect our clients’ property rights and interests during and after the divorce process.
+Foley Freeman provides sophisticated legal representation in all aspects of divorce, including property division, with a team of experienced attorneys.
+Dividing marital assets and debts acquired during a marriage can be a stressful and difficult task.
+We work to protect our clients’ property rights and interests during and after the divorce process, always prioritizing amicable solutions to facilitate peaceful settlements and reduce conflict.
+Our firm is experienced in handling both amicable resolutions and formal court proceedings, ensuring clients receive comprehensive support throughout the divorce process.

-Our firm has been a presence in Meridian for more than 30 years, and is proud to have grown with the city, now the second-largest city in the state.
-In that time, we have handled family law matters on behalf of clients throughout southern Idaho, including Boise, Meridian, Eagle, Nampa, and Caldwell.
+Our firm has been a presence in Meridian for more than 30 years and is proud to have grown with the city, now the second-largest city in the state.
+In that time, we have handled matters on behalf of clients throughout southern Idaho, including Boise, Meridian, Eagle, Nampa, and Caldwell.

 Characterizing & Dividing Property in Idaho

-Idaho is a community property state, which means property and debts acquired during a marriage are to be divided equally upon divorce.
-Before community property can be divided, however, it must be distinguished from separate property, or that which is owned solely by either spouse.
-A spouse’s separate property generally consists of property owned before the marriage, assets received through gift or inheritance, and personal injury recoveries.
+Idaho is a community property state, and Idaho divorces are governed by state law that requires marital property and marital debts acquired during a marriage are to be divided equally upon divorce (this is known as equal distribution of assets and debts).
+Before community property can be divided, however, it must be distinguished from separate property, or that which is owned solely by one spouse or the other.
+A spouse’s separate property generally consists of property acquired and owned before the marriage, assets acquired through gift or inheritance, and personal injury recoveries.

 Once all of the parties’ assets have been identified and characterized as separate or community property, a court must divide the community property, typically taking into consideration one or more of the following factors: